 LEO orbits with inclination of 55 degrees and above can frequently intercept auroral arcs.
 Here, the spacecraft experiences a higher energy electron environment similar to that of geostationary orbit.
 Requirements concerned with the following are intended to be adopted by spacecraft in these high-inclination orbits:

 Surface charging (clause 6).
 However, an electrostatic discharge does not occur unless the charging process is sufficiently rapid to reach dangerous potential values within the time taken to cross the oval (about 90 s).
-Hence there may be a relaxation in requirements, in that dielectrics and floating metallic parts with capacitance above 50 pF per cm2 of area exposed to the environment do not charge up dangerously in the time available and so may be retained, even if unfavourable in terms of secondary yield, conductivity etc. As a result of this relaxation, large areas of ungrounded MLI may be permissible if assessed to have high capacitance.
+Hence the requirements can be relaxed, in order to retain dielectrics and floating metallic parts, with capacitance above 50 pF per cm2 of area, exposed to the environment since they do not charge up dangerously in the time available, even if unfavourable in terms of secondary yield, conductivity etc. As a result of this relaxation, large areas of ungrounded MLI can be used if assessed to have high capacitance.

 The capacitance is that of the whole structure, not that of a single layer i.e. for MLI with N layers, the total capacitance is the result of the combination in series of N capacitors.